 North: manage north services

 Notifications: manage event engine rules and delivery mechanisms

 Schedules: flexible scheduler management for processes and tasks

 Certificate Store: manage certificates

 Backup & Restore: backup/restore Fledge

-Logs: see system, notification, audit logging information
+Logs: see system, notification, audit, packages and tasks logging information